 I became interested in Life Planning through the work of the founder, George Kinder.
 His interpretation of people’s journey with money really resonated with what I was doing - there was a synergy there so we met to explore how we could work together.
 I took part in one of his workshops and seeing the power of the questions and exercises, I decided to undertake the training myself.

-I completed the training in 2011, including a six-month mentorship programme, and I’m now one of 37 Registered Life Planners® (RLPs®) in the UK.
+I completed the training in 2011, including a six-month mentorship programme, and I’m now one of about 100 Registered Life Planners® (RLPs®) in England.
 I love feeling part of a team with the common aim of helping people live fulfilling lives, and the depth of trust and friendship that develops with clients through sharing their hopes, dreams, fears and pain.
 For me the life planning process is one new tool in my tool kit, and a very powerful one.
 I use the techniques in my own way, integrating them into my financial coaching practice.
 Because I take a flexible approach, I’m able to be open to new developments in the field and use them to respond to the needs of my clients, so my work is constantly evolving.

 Click here for more information on Financial Life Planning.